SkyrimScripting/Wait/README.md

 This blocks all SKSE plugins from loading until you press OK.

 > _Note: this is, itself, implemented as an SKSE plugin.
-It runs first because it is named `!!!SkyrimStartupMessageBox.dll` and SKSE loads plugins in alphebetical order based on .dll name._
+It runs first because it is named `!!!!!.SkyrimScripting.Wait.dll` and SKSE loads plugins in alphebetical order based on .dll name._

 ![Screenshot](Images/screenshot.png)